377. to all the girls I’ve shunned before

 More significantly, I’ve come to see that I have been actively protecting myself from both loving and from being loved… but mostly from being loved.

-Now I could go on to list the numerous ways and reasons that I’ve done this to myself, but I’ll spare you the gory details.
-Suffice it to say that growing up, I had many ways to hide my true self, and many reasons to paint a pretty picture on the walls that kept people from prying.
+Now I could go on to list the numerous ways and reasons that I’ve done this to myself, but suffice it to say that growing up, I had many ways to hide my true self, and many reasons to paint a pretty picture on the walls that kept people from prying.

 And let me talk about that wall for a moment.
 Know who taught me how to build that wall?
 Primarily, it was a really strict religious organization I used to attend.